 Me: I have no idea what that means.

-And then UNIT’s reinforcements arrive (care of Palitoy)…
+UNIT reinforcements arrive (care of Palitoy).

 Me: You remember how Tommy from Planet of the Spiders wrote several episodes of Terry and June?